domenic/global-wrap/README.md

 # Global-ify Your CommonJS Library

-This library will bundle up your CommonJS code and expose it as a property of the `window` object.
+This library will bundle up your CommonJS code and expose it as a property of the global object.
 It does so using [browserify](https://github.com/substack/node-browserify), so everything ends up in one file, even any native module shims you depend on.